uozuAho/what-does-the-gov-do/readme.md

 ```

 # To do
-- annotate screenshot in 'how it works' page
 - loading indicators
 - test on phone
-## feedback
-- policy list is overwhelming. show me policies grouped by area of concern
-- once click on a policy: show in big center text: this is the policy, what it means
-- better 'for against' indicator text/images
-- colour on chart shoulkd also be displayed in table
 ## nice to have
 - chart
   - use blank space at top